ZooDAO-Project/testnet-battles/README.md

 | ZooGovernance | connects battles with Functions|

 ##### NftBattleArena is time-based cyclic contract with five stages in each epoch.
-* 1st stage: Staking and unstaking of nfts, claiming rewards from previous epochs.
+* 1st stage: Staking and unstaking of NFTs, claiming rewards from previous epochs.
-* 2nd stage: Voting for nft with dai.
+* 2nd stage: Voting for NFT with DAI.
-* 3rd stage: Pairing of nft for battle.
+* 3rd stage: Pairing of NFT for Battle.
-* 4th stage: Boosting\voting for nft with Zoo.
+* 4th stage: Boosting\voting for NFT with ZOO.
 * 5th stage: Random request and Choosing winners in pair.

 ##### BaseZooFunctions additional contract with some functions for battles.